garikaib/api-vuejs/README.md

 # ZimPriceCheck VueJS Tools

 This plugin integrates various VueJS-based tools, calculators, and sales forms into WordPress via shortcodes.
-It pulls the latest updates from the ZimPriceCheck API and provides a seamless experience for users.
+It pulls the latest updates from the Zimpricecheck API and provides a seamless experience for users.

 ## Features